Echateauneu/appcontrol-documentation/docs/en/Getting Started/map.md

 </apps>
 ```

 The `father` tag creates a dependency on a component.
-The AppControl approach is based on the fact that child components have the knowledge of father(s).
+The AppControl approach is based on the fact that child components have the knowledge of parent(s).
-<br>Multiple fathers for a component are allowed.
+<br>Multiple parents for a component are allowed.
 <br>Be careful not to create a loop which is not allowed and generates an error during loading.

 #### The <em>action</em> TAG